Epileptogenesis: Blood–brain barrier disruption

 Disruption of the blood–brain barrier (BBB) is common consequence of brain insults such as stroke, traumatic brain injury, status epilepticus, brain tumors, and central nervous system infections, and represents a pivotal event in the pathogenesis of epileptogenesis.
 BBB disruption was shown to underlay epileptogenesis by several experimental models.
-Breakdown of the BBB permits the extravasation of serum proteins, immune cells, and inflammatory mediators into the brain parenchyma, contributing to neuroinflammation, oxidative stress, and ionic imbalances.
+Breakdown of the BBB is associated with the extravasation of serum proteins, immune cells, and inflammatory mediators into the brain parenchyma, contributing to neuroinflammation, oxidative stress, and ionic imbalances.

-Among serum components, albumin plays a particularly important role in epileptogenesis.
+Among serum components, albumin is associated with epileptogenesis.
 Upon entering the brain, albumin activates transforming growth factor-β (TGF-β) signaling pathways in astrocytes, leading to disruption of potassium and glutamate homeostasis and promoting neuronal hyperexcitability.
 Further studies have confirmed that TGF-β signaling activation after BBB leakage promotes excitatory synaptogenesis and structural remodeling associated with epileptogenesis.
 Other blood-derived factors, such as iron released from hemoglobin after hemorrhage, may also exacerbate oxidative injury and contribute to epileptogenic processes.

 Neuronal loss and gliosis

-Neuronal death is a prominent pathological feature in the early stages of epileptogenesis, particularly affecting inhibitory GABAergic interneurons.
-Additionally, loss of excitatory pyramidal neurons, especially within the hippocampus and neocortex, has been documented in both human and experimental models.
+Neuronal death is a pathological feature in the early stages of epileptogenesis, affecting inhibitory GABAergic interneurons.
+Loss of excitatory pyramidal neurons, especially within the hippocampus and neocortex, has been documented in both human and experimental models.
 The selective vulnerability and loss of interneurons disrupt inhibitory control within neural circuits, tipping the excitation–inhibition balance toward hyperexcitability.
 In models of temporal lobe epilepsy, neuronal loss is especially prominent in the hippocampus, including the CA1 region and the hilus of the dentate gyrus, both of which are critical for maintaining normal network stability.

-Concurrent with neuronal death, reactive gliosis develops, characterized by the proliferation and activation of astrocytes and microglia.
+Reactive gliosis develops, characterized by the proliferation and activation of astrocytes and microglia.
 Reactive astrocytes undergo morphological and functional changes that impair potassium and glutamate buffering, alter neurotransmitter homeostasis, and release proinflammatory cytokines.
 Activated microglia further contribute to the pro-inflammatory environment by releasing additional inflammatory mediators and promoting neuronal injury.

-Astrogliosis and microgliosis are not merely passive responses to brain injury; rather, they actively participate in circuit remodeling and the perpetuation of a hyperexcitable state.
-These pathological changes in glial and neuronal populations persist into the chronic phase of epilepsy and are considered central to the formation and maintenance of epileptic networks.
+Astrogliosis and microgliosis actively participate in circuit remodeling and the perpetuation of a hyperexcitable state.